clj-kondo/clj-kondo/analysis/README.md

   - `:to`: the namespace the symbol might refer to, if the namespace of the symbol can be resolved in the `:from` namespace (e.g. via an alias or via the namespace itself)

+- `:java-class-definitions`, a list of maps with:
+  - `:class`: full qualified class name.
+  - `:uri`: file URI of this class.
+  - `filename`
+- `:java-member-definitions`, a list of maps with:
+  - `:class`: full qualified class name of this member.
+  - `:uri`: file URI of the class.
+  - `:name`: name of this member.
+  - `:parameter-types`: list of strings of each parameter type if member is a method.
+  - `:return-type`: a string representing the return type if member is a method.
+  - `:type`: a string representing the type of this member if member is a field.
+  - `:flags`: a set of keywords that classify this member, like final, static, field, method, public.
+- `:java-class-usages`, a list of maps with:
+  - `:class`: full qualified class name.
+  - `:uri`: file URI of this class.
+  - `filename`
+  - `:row`, `:col`, `:end-row`, `:end-col`, the range of the usage.
+  - `:name-row`, `:name-col`, `:name-end-row`, `:name-end-col` the name range of the usage.
+- `:instance-invocations`, a list of maps with:
+  - `filename`
+  - `:method-name`: name of the method.
+  - `:name-row`, `:name-col`, `:name-end-row`, `:name-end-col` the name range of the invocation.

 Example output after linting this code: